hiteshlala/JavaScriptPile/README.md

 ###flattenObject.js
 a function that takes a hierarchical map of properties and converts it to a single, flattened map, with the different levels separated by a forward slash ('/').

+###romanNumeral.js
+Roman Numeral Converter
+two functions to convert a given number into a roman numeral.
+One is iterative the other recursive.
+Iterative makes more intuitive sense to me.